wangshouh/WrapScript/README.md

 - `Bid .Agency` Pay ETH to get dotAgency NFT has been used for further interactions
 - `Deploy ERC7527` Issue NFT asset pools for dotAgencys.
 Note that each dotAgency can only deploy one NFT asset pool.
 - `Manage TokenURI` Set default TokenURI engine for managing NFTs
-- `Change .Agency NFT TokenURI` Modify DotAgency’s tokenURI engine
+- `Change .Agency TokenURI` Modify DotAgency’s tokenURI engine
 - `Config Stake Push` If you use ETH or Wrap Coin as Agency's currency, you can run this command to enable staking configuration.
 - `Claim Lock Wrap Coin` Withdraw locked Wrap Coin